We think this TV show stands out for:

 Is it any good?

 Families can talk about how the media can be used as a teaching tool.
-Kids: What did you learn from this series?
+Kids: What did you learn from The National Parks: America's Best Idea?
 How has the media changed how we learn?
 In what ways does your school incorporate it in education?

 Does this series change your view of conservation?
 If so, how?
 What responsibility do we have toward future generations when it comes to land use?